eriksvedang/eriksvedang.github.io/_posts/2026-05-06-playa-nominated-for-saga.md

 new context.
 There's a fun twist on "I cut, you choose" in there too :)

-I'm very much locking forward to the finale of the game design competition; it will take place at [LinCon](https://www.lincon.se/) and all the nominated game designers will get to hang out for the whole weekend!
+I'm very much looking forward to the finale of the game design competition; it will take place at [LinCon](https://www.lincon.se/) and all the nominated game designers will get to hang out for the whole weekend!